Between the cracks

-Afterwards in the pub, Sally, my old boss’ wife (my old boss, not his old wife), asked if I’d been welling up when reading a section about my kids.
-“No” I said “but I was when I was talking about Jean Christoph Lafaille”.
+Afterwards in the pub, Sally, my old boss’s wife (my old boss, not his old wife), asked if I’d been welling up when reading a section about my kids.
+“No” I said, “but I was when I was talking about Jean Christoph Lafaille”.

-After the do I went home, and having missed out on much of the free food I stopped at my favorite food emporium: The Grande Potato.
-I’m doing a lot of training at the moment for something ‘long, cold and difficult’ next winter, so for once I could buy my usual ‘chili and cheese’ from Pedro without guilt (eating 3 potatoes and that much chili and cheese at 12.30 is probably not something Mark Twight would recommend as a good training diet).
+After the do, I went home and have missed out on much of the free food I stopped at my favourite food emporium: The Grande Potato.
+I’m doing a lot of training at the moment for something ‘long, cold and difficult’ next winter, so for once, I could buy my usual ‘chilli and cheese’ from Pedro without guilt (eating 3 potatoes and that much chilli and cheese at 12.30 is probably not something Mark Twight would recommend as a good training diet).

 I got talking to Pedro (a Portuguese guy with asbestos fingers) about working in shops and dealing with customers, especially when you want to shut and go home and they don’t care.